-It can be easily said that many UPSC exam aspirants overlook the importance of preparing their essays well.
-A majority of novices mistakenly feel they can write the perfect essay on their exam day, while the repeaters equate the knowledge gained through their General studies preparation to successful writing.
+It can be easily said that many UPSC exam aspirants overlook the importance of preparing their writings well.
+A majority of novices mistakenly feel they can write the perfect content on their exam day, while the repeaters equate the knowledge gained through their General studies preparation to successful writing.
 In both cases, writing practice is left unconsidered.

-UPSC essay writing carries a total of 250 marks comprising of 2 essays in total (125 marks each).
-Leaving behind writing a good essay of 1000 to 1200 words to mere chance is a grave error.
+UPSC essay paper carries a total of 250 marks comprising 2 essays in total (125 marks each).
+Leaving behind writing a good content of 1000 to 1200 words to mere chance is a grave error.

 Do not worry, we have you covered!

-1. To write an astounding essay, you must first possess the right knowledge
+To write an astounding essay for UPSC, you must first possess the correct knowledge.

-UPSC essay writing is not your regular school or college question.
+UPSC essay syllabus is not your regular school or college question.
 Here, along with your knowledge of a topic, your ability to produce it sequentially, consistently and with precision is given equal importance.

 So, how do you gain the knowledge to do that?